 Note!
-Photo shows a ABC Mini motor / gearbox, not a ABC Mini S as should be fitted.
+Photo shows a ABC Mini motor / gearbox which is recommended.

-- 21) There are 2 ways of attaching the Brake Hangers (PP1). a) Solder a piece of 1mm wire (45mm) across chassis through the holes and glue on brake hangers. b) Drill 1.05mm and tap holes for 12BA screws to screw on brake hangers.
+21) There are 2 ways of attaching the Brake Hangers (PP1). a) Solder a piece of 1mm wire (45mm) across chassis through the holes and glue on brake hangers. b) Drill 1.05mm and tap holes for 12BA screws to screw on brake hangers.
 In either case now is the time to drill and tap or solder in wires.
 If you intend to screw on the brake hangers, carefully drill top holes with a 1.4mm drill bit to provide clearance for 12BA bolts.
-Temporarily fit front and rear brake hangers, if not screwing, hold hangers in place with small pieces of blue tack. - 22) Depending on your chosen loco, now identify the (PP2) Sand Boxes to use.
-2 of the 4 similar looking ones have a tapper to fit on the joggled part of the chassis using the pips on the back.
-If front sand boxes are not on footplate then the other pair use pips on the back which locate in holes in chassis.
-Taking 4 pieces of 1mm wire form sand - pipes which fit into the holes on the bottom of each box, run a 1.1 or 1.2mm drill down the holes to ensure the wire will fit and the super glue can penetrate.
-The rear two are easy, requiring just one bend, the front are more complicated.
-They need to come out and wrap around the front brake hanger see pictures.
+Temporarily fit front and rear brake hangers, if not screwing, hold hangers in place with small pieces of blue tack.
+22) Depending on your chosen loco, now identify the (PP2) Sand Boxes to use, they have a tapper to fit on the joggled part of the chassis using the pips on the back to locate in holes provided.
+The front sand boxes fit on the footplate and have combined splasher.
+Taking 2 pieces of 1mm wire form sand pipes which fit into the holes on the bottom of each box, run a 1.1 or 1.2mm drill down the holes to ensure the wire will fit and the super glue can penetrate.
+The rear two are easy to fit, requiring just one bend, the front are more complicated and they are dealt with later.